Myceneae

 people I would never vote for including Dan

-Quale and my own home state senator Jesse
+Quale and my own former home state senator Jesse

 Helms.
 It was hard to tell whether these